Promote Your Book With Links You Probably Don’t Know About

 Would you like to add a preview read of your book on your website or blog with a buy this book button?

-Click on the ‘Embed‘ link below the price box on your Amazon book page.
 Now you can get the code to copy into your blog or website.

-Once you add it, readers will see your book cover, the preview read, and buy and share buttons.
+Once you add it, readers will see your book cover, the preview read, and the buy and share buttons.

 An Amazon book bonus link